-ProfileDr Jean-Yves Le Corre is an Educational Developer and Associate Professor of Practice at the Academy of Future Education, Xi'an Jiaotong- Liverpool University (XJTLU).
-His role as member of the Educational Development Unit is to support the implementation, across XJTLU, of the University’s vision for Learning and Teaching.
-Previously, Dr Jean-Yves Le Corre hold several positions at International Business School Suzhou (IBSS), as a Teaching Fellow and Associate Professor of Practice in the Department of Accounting.
-He led the IBSS@Data Mining Lab initiative to promote data analytics technology-driven education at IBSS.
-He is a strong advocate of innovative, technology-enhanced Learning & Teaching practices at XJTLU.
+ProfileDr Jean-Yves Le Corre is an Educational Developer and an Associate Professor of Practice at the Academy of Future Education, Xi'an Jiaotong- Liverpool University (XJTLU).
+His main role at the Educational Development Unit of XJLTU is to support the implementation of XJTLU’s vision for its Learning and Teaching philosophy of Syntegrative Education.

 He holds an engineering diploma from ENSEM (France), a MSc. in Management from the University of London, and a MSc. of Research in Management granted by the consortium of CFVG's Doctoral Programme (French-Vietnamese Center of Management) in Vietnam.
+He is Sloan Fellow from London Business School (U.K).
 He obtained his PhD degree (Doctor of Philosophy in Business Administration) from Bulacan State University, Republic of the Philippines.
-He is a London Business School Sloan (U.K).